Skatteetaten/vagrant-hashistack/README.md

 ## Configuration
 The vagrant-box is set up with a default configuration (see subsection [Default Configuration](#default-configuration)), but users may want to customize the vagrant-box services configuration to fit their needs.

-Say you want to do some tweaks and use Consul Enterprise, an open-source Nomad and Vault Enterprise.
-Then you would need to override the following variables:
-- Consul Enterprise:
-    1. `consul_enterprise=true`
-- Nomad open source:
-    1. `nomad_enterprise=false`
-- Vault Enterprise:
-    1. `vault_enterprise=true`

 In order to simplify making such changes in the configuration, we provide `switches`.
 These switches are controlled by environment-variables, and provide the user with the opportunity to quickly switch between different configurations.
 The next sections will describe the defaults, and how to change them.

-All supported switches are listed under `# Control box features` section in the [.env_default](ansible/templates/.env_default.j2) file.
+> :bulb: All supported switches are listed under `# Control box features` section in the [.env_default](ansible/templates/.env_default.j2) file.

-To get a broader understanding of the configuration and how you can override it see the upcoming two sections [Default Configuration](#default-configuration) and [Override default configuration](#override-default-configuration).

 ### Default Configuration
 Each of the following links lead to the configuration file and is the default values when setting up the box.